Skip to content

 The feel

 Abraço's no-laptop culture is not a gimmick.
 It shapes the whole room: shared tables, quick turnover, people actually talking, records on, and enough spillout seating outside to keep the energy moving onto the sidewalk.
 The upside is character.
 The tradeoff is that this is rarely the place for a long, quiet work session or a highly customized order.
-It works best when you want to plug into a neighborhood current for twenty minutes, or when you want a coffee bar that still feels like a real social room after dark.

 Why Abraço is shortlisted by Filter Notes